sovanna/rok-data-collector/README.md

 }
 ```

-**For example, use Photoshop.
-You can draw a rectangle selection and find with the info window the coordinate you need**
+**You can use Photoshop or others.
+You can draw a rectangle selection and find with the info window the coordinates you need**

 ---
 Below an example of a custom tool that I use for this.